 Criterion Ci and Cii**

-- That you provide an explanation of your theatre=-maker intentions for this particular moment.
-These might be different to your overall intentions for the whole play (for example, i a pay about war, this moment might be a moment of peace and. you may want to create this as a contrast to the overall feel of the play)
+- That you provide an explanation of your theatre-maker intentions for this particular moment.
+These might be different from your overall intentions for the whole play (for example, in a play about war, this moment might be a moment of peace and. you may want to create this as a contrast to the overall feel of the play)

-- That you offer an explanation of how you will use performance elements to turn of "TEAM" in the text into an experience and how this affects the audience (an effect of tension/emotion/atmosphere and/or meaning) when it is staged
+- That you offer an explanation of how you will use performance elements of "TEAM" in the text, into an experience and how this affects the audience (an effect of tension/emotion/atmosphere and/or meaning) when it is staged.

 - That you offer an explanation of how you will use production elements to turn the moment of "TEAM" in text into an experience and how this affects the audience (an effect of tension/emotion/atmosphere and /or meaning) when it is staged.
 You might also want to use visuals if these will help your explanations.